wp-plugins/the-welcomizer/readme.txt

 -> [Take a look at my homepage.](http://www.sebastien-laframboise.com/) Any questions?
 [Write a new topic.](http://wordpress.org/tags/the-welcomizer?forum_id=10#postform)

+Known issues:
+* The export 'file name' is not multilingual ready.
+* The file uploader plugin is not ready for translation.

 Thanks for your feedback and support!

 Stay tuned, and do your updates...